 Who Are The Best Brokers In 2022?

 Considering all these factors will help you to make the best possible decision when choosing which broker you deposit with.
-To make the process even easier, we have researched this for you.
+To make the process even easier, we did the research for you.

 Best Overall: eToro

 When you consider the hard numbers, it’s almost impossible not to put eToro at the top of the pile.
 The statistics don’t lie, and more traders are profitable at eToro than at any of the other brokers we checked out.
 Whether it’s thanks to its social platform or copy trade feature, eToro seems to be doing it right.
-With over 5 million users in a whopping 140 different countries around the world, this award-winning company has created a user-friendly platform that is simple to learn and understand the same as any broker out there.
+With over 20 million users in a whopping 140 different countries around the world, this award-winning company has created a user-friendly platform that is more simple to learn and understan than any broker out there.